Tevfik-365/Bot-class_discord-bot/README.md

-this discord bot codes are made in Turkish on a TURKISH KOMANDO (According to a Turk)
+this discord bot codes are made in Turkish on a TURKISH KOMANDO (According to a Turk).